Seattle schools should be all-online in the fall, district says, reversing earlier decision

 Online learning got off to a bumpy start in Seattle.
 After labor negotiations slowed the rollout of remote instruction, the district encountered delays in getting technology and internet to students and instructors, interruptions to services for students with disabilities and low engagement among many kids.
 Parents working both outside and inside the home said they struggled with the added responsibility of keeping their kids occupied with schoolwork during the day.

-But the health risks of bringing people back to school buildings, culture clashes over mask wearing and hollow threats from President Trump and Education Secretary Betsy DeVos to withhold funding from districts that don’t reopen have made the question of resuming in-person classes a political firestorm.
+But the health risks of bringing people back to school buildings, culture clashes over mask wearing and threats from President Donald Trump and Education Secretary Betsy DeVos to withhold funding from districts that don’t reopen have made the question of resuming in-person classes a political firestorm.

 Earlier this month, Matter, the SEA president, released a statement calling the district’s reopening plan reckless under current conditions.
-The union, which represents 6,000 of the district’s employees, is currently negotiating work expectations with the district.
+The union, which represents 6,000 of the district’s employees, is negotiating work expectations with the district.
 SEA has said it hopes to wrap up negotiations by the end of July.

 The district had spent weeks planning a safe way to return to school buildings, following guidance from the state education department.
 The plan was to split children into two groups at each school, with the groups attending classes on alternate days — a popular method to ensure distancing that has sprung up in pandemic-era schooling.
 Families would have also had the option to continue with online learning 100% of the time.